roman-milk/roman-milk.github.io/teacher-teacher.md

+===

- ****** Teacher Teacher Ch.
-06 ****** bysadkins116© Jack looked at the defeated slave holding onto him and felt a moment of sympathy.
+Jack looked at the defeated slave holding onto him and felt a moment of sympathy.
 He held her closely to his body and comforted her as best he could.
 "Remember slave, your mistress will take care of you.
 If you do as you are told, hopefully she will not expose you.
 If you disobey her, I will guarantee you will be exposed to the world.
 After I bandage your tats get dressed, it's now 3:40 and you need to get back to school."

  A few minutes later Dawn slowly walked out of the room and to the lobby.
 She picked up her clothes and dressed.
 She knew her skirt wasn't covering her new tat on her back but at least it was covered by the bandage.
 She walked out the door and to her car.